Alaskan Remote Adventures

 Fly and lure fish the Mulchatna River, a breeding ground for all five species of Pacific salmon, plus world-class rainbows, dolly varden, grayling, and northern pike.
-The Mulchatna feeds the mighty Nushagak River.
+The Mulchatna is a 160-mile tributary of the mighty Nushagak River in the Bristol Bay area of Western Alaska.

-Bearfoot Adventures is based on the Mulchatna River, and Kautumn Lodge, the only lodge on the Mulchatna and where you'll be staying, has easy access to two other rivers—the Koktuli and Stuyahok.
+Alaskan Remote Adventures is based on the Mulchatna River, and has easy access to two other rivers—the Koktuli and Stuyahok.

 Sockeyes: In 2017, approximately 2.8 million sockeyes returned to this river system.
 Sockeye run June through early August.
 Sockeye are excellent on the grill and have distinctive red meat.